vmware/vic-product/docs/user_doc/vic_users/creating_applications.md

 # Creating Applications #

 Applications are comprised of multiple containers.
-When you create an application, you create a template that leverages multiple containers and enables them to communicate between each other.
+When you create an application, you create a template that leverages multiple containers, shares storage, and enables them to communicate between each other.

 **Procedure**